USC Acceptance Rate: Class of 2030 Admissions Statistics

 6.12%

-Note: Class of 2030 data is preliminary and based on USC’s EA admissions announcements.
+Note: Class of 2030 data is based on USC’s EA admissions announcements.
 All other data is from USC’s First-Year Student Profile.

-Notably, the number of EA applicants has remained relatively stable, hovering between 40,000 and 42,000 each cycle.
-The growth in the admit rate is largely driven by USC admitting more students early, going from 2,467 for the Class of 2027 to around 3,800 for the Class of 2030.
+The number of EA applicants has remained relatively stable, hovering between 40,000 and 42,000 each cycle.
+The growth in the admit rate is largely driven by USC admitting more students early, rising from 2,467 for the Class of 2027 to approximately 3,800 for the Class of 2030.

-Still, EA is more competitive than RD, so applying early doesn’t necessarily give you an advantage in terms of odds.
-Starting with the 2027-28 application cycle, USC will also introduce an Early Decision (ED) option for students who are confident USC is their first choice.
-We’ll have more data on how ED impacts USC’s admissions numbers once the program launches.
+It is worth noting that despite the rising EA rate, EA remains more competitive than RD across all available cycles, so applying early does not automatically improve your odds.
+Starting with the 2027–28 application cycle, USC will also introduce an Early Decision (ED) option for students who are confident USC is their first choice.

 USC Regular Decision Acceptance Rate